jtv/libpqxx/include/pqxx/doc/prepared-statement.md

 In rare cases you may just not know how many parameters you'll pass into your statement when you call it.

-For these situations, have a look at `make_dynamic_params()`, which works with containers or iterator ranges of parameter values.
-(This does mean that all of those parameters have to have the same static C++ type.)
+For these situations, have a look at `params`.
+It lets you compose your parameters list on the fly, even add whole ranges of parameters at a time.

-The `make_dynamic_params` factory produces an object which you can pass into your statement as a normal parameter.
-All its parameter values will be expanded into that position of the statement's overall parameter list.
-So if you call your statement passing a regular parameter `a`, a set of dynamic parameters containing just a parameter `b`, and another regular parameter `c`, then your call will pass parameters `a`, `b`, and `c`.
-Or if the dynamic parameters is empty, it will pass just `a` and `b`.
-If the dynamic parameters contain `x` and `y`, your call will pass `a, x, y, c`.
+You can pass a `params` into your statement as a normal parameter.
+It will fill in all the parameter values it contains into that position of the statement's overall parameter list.

-As you can see, you can mix static (regular) and dynamic parameters freely.
+So if you call your statement passing a regular parameter `a`, a `params` containing just a parameter `b`, and another regular parameter `c`, then your call will pass parameters `a`, `b`, and `c`.
+Or if the params object is empty, it will pass just `a` and `c`.
+If the params object contains `x` and `y`, your call will pass `a, x, y, c`.

+You can mix static and dynamic parameters freely.
 Don't go overboard though: complexity is where bugs happen!

 A special prepared statement